 One way to gain perspective on long-distance hiking is to read the Appalachian Trail journals of others.
 TrailJournals.com has hundreds of journals including other long trails such as the Pacific Crest Trail.

-If you want to enjoy meals like I described in my Appalachian Trail journal, invest in a copy of my book, Recipes for Adventure, available as a PDF download or in Print.
+If you want to enjoy tasty meals on the Appalachian Trail, invest in a copy of my book, Recipes for Adventure, available as a PDF download or in Print.